vll4di/NetworkApplications/Week-02-Windows-Workgroups-and-Permissions/Lab-Guide.md

 net use Z: \\PC1\SharedData /user:PC1\User1 P@ssword123
 ```

+**IMPORTANT NOTE:** `net use` creates a temporary session.
+The drive will disappear after logout unless `/persistent:yes` is used.

 **To make permanent (reconnect after restart):**

 ```cmd
 net use Z: \\PC1\SharedData /user:PC1\User1 P@ssword123 /persistent:yes
 ```

+**After mapping, test access on PC2:**
+- Open Z: drive in File Explorer
+- Create a new text file
+- Edit it
+- Delete it
+- Confirm that permissions behave as configured

 ---